enkidevs/curriculum/airtable/introduction/intro-airtable/airtable-common-terminology.md

 - cell
   - it is a rectangle in which you insert data
 - column
-  - a column of cells
+  - vertical cells
 - row
-  - a row of cells
+  - horizontal cells

 ![img-of-cell-column-row](https://img.enkipro.com/aa17ac1fa1221c2726e5e80fac1721ef.png)